Selenium is a framework for automating tests in web applications.

-IntelliJ IDEA creates a project with a predefined folder structure according to the options that you have selected and adds a source and a test file.
+A new project is created with a predefined folder structure according to the options that you have selected and adds a source and a test file.

 Coding assistance for CSS and XPath

-The Selenium support in IntelliJ IDEA provides coding assistance for XPath and CSS, which are used in Selenium API as well as in many other libraries for UI testing.
+Selenium UI Testing plugin provides coding assistance for XPath and CSS, which are used in Selenium API as well as in many other libraries for UI testing.
 This includes syntax error highlighting in selectors as you type and code completion for standard CSS/HTML elements.